We may earn affiliate commissions for the recommended products. Learn more.

 How do password managers secure your passwords?

 There are multiple ways to categorize password managers.
-However, this time we want to present three technologies and explain how they work.
-We must also point out that some providers offer multiple methods to save your data.
-Most of them will require you to use a master password to protect your vault.
+However, this time, I want to present 3 technologies and explain how they work.
+Keep in mind that some providers offer multiple methods to keep your data safe.
+Most of them require you to use a master password to protect your vault.

-Here are the three types of password managers:
+Here are the 3 types of password managers:

 • Locally installed or offline password managers